marcvaneijk/marcvaneijk.old/_posts/2016-02-03-githubstart.md

 <img src="/images/2016-02-03/14-GitHubD-start.png" width="700">

 Before we add a repository we need to configure some additional settings.
-Select Options by clicking on the icon that is in the right top corner.
+Open the options by clicking on the icon that is in the right top corner.

 <img src="/images/2016-02-03/15-GitHubD-options1.png" width="700">

-In the options screen select the Add account.
-In the login screen that opens specify the GitHub username and password that you created earlier in this blog.
+In the options screen select the **Add account**.
+In the login screen that opens specify the **GitHub username** and **password** that you created earlier in this blog.

 <img src="/images/2016-02-03/16-GitHubD-options2.png" width="700">

-Specify an email address in the “Configure git” entry.
+Specify an email address in the **Configure git** entry.
 The Clone path is used to story the local copies of your GitHub content.
-Make sure the “Clone path” matches the location you want to locally store the templates you will be working on.
+Make sure the **Clone path** matches the location you want to locally store the templates you will be working on.
 You will notice later in this blog that you can override this location.
 You can consider this path as the default value.

 <img src="/images/2016-02-03/17-GitHubD-options3.png" width="700">